 Research Assistantships

+Fill out this Google form to apply and read about ongoing research opportunities for undergraduates (form currently under revision, so please check back later).
 Below are a link to some research opportunities for students, along with stories of political science majors who won these awards.

 Freshman Research Scholars

-Highly motivated school seniors who plan to attend OSU are eligible to apply for to the Freshman Research Scholars Program.
-Administered through the Office of Scholar Development and Undergraduate Research, this $1000 scholarship supports students who would like to work with OSU professors on cutting-edge research.
+Highly motivated school seniors who plan to attend OSU are eligible to apply for to the Freshman Research Scholars (FRS) Program.
+Administered through the Office of Scholar Development and Undergraduate Research, this scholarship supports students who would like to work with OSU professors on cutting-edge research.
 Students assist faculty mentors with their current projects, and any student is eligible for any research project regardless of their intended major.
 Many FRS students go on to receive Wentz Grants (see below), developing their own independent projects.

-The Robert E. McNair Scholars Program
+Robert E. McNair Scholars

-Kiaralexis mcnairKiaralexis presenting her research at the National McNair Conference.
-You can learn more about Kiaralexis and her project here.Created to help prepare talented juniors and seniors from low-income, first-generation, and/or underrepresented groups for graduate programs, the McNair Scholars program provides federal funding for undergraduates working with a faculty mentor.
+Created to help prepare talented juniors and seniors from low-income, first-generation, and/or underrepresented groups for graduate programs, the McNair Scholars program provides federal funding for undergraduates working with a faculty mentor.

 In 2019, senior Kiaralexis Rogers became one of the first OSU participants in this program, working under the guidance of Dr. Rebekah Herrick.
 Her project was titled “Are Hispanics who have negative attitudes toward law enforcement more likely to have lower levels of trust toward the government?”

-The Wentz Research Grant
+Wentz Research Grant

-cody wentz award smallerCody at the Wentz Poster Symposium in AprilThanks to funding from the Lew Wentz Foundation and Oklahoma State University, every year the OSU Office of Scholar Development and Undergraduate Research awards roughly forty undergraduates a $4,500 Wentz Research Grant to conduct independent research with the guidance of a faculty mentor in any field of study.
-Junior Cody Green received this award in 2019.
-He worked with Dr. Stephen Nemeth to complete his project, “Rules of the Game: Congressional Representation Under a Theoretic Election Reform.”
-Demonstrating the excellence of his research, which compiled and reconfigured almost 100 years of Congressional election data, he received Honorary Mention in the Best Poster Competition during the Wentz Research Poster Session on April 26, which included a further cash prize.
+Thanks to funding from the Lew Wentz Foundation and Oklahoma State University, every year the OSU Office of Scholar Development and Undergraduate Research awards roughly forty undergraduates a Wentz Research Grant to conduct independent research with the guidance of a faculty mentor in any field of study.

 Applications for the Wentz Grants are due early in the spring semester, usually at the end of January or in early February.

-The Women's Faculty Council Research Award
+Women's Faculty Council Research Award

-Every year, the Oklahoma State University Women's Faculty Council Awards prizes to graduate and undergraduate students conducting their own independent research projects.
-Open to any major, the goal of this prize is to support a new generation of researchers, scholars, and professions.
-The only requirement is that the student must be a current OSU student, the work was conducted at OSU, and the project is either complete or nearing completion.
-The application deadline for this award is March 1.
+Every year, the Oklahoma State University Women's Faculty Council awards prizes to graduate and undergraduate students conducting their own independent research projects.
+Open to any major, the goal of this prize is to support a new generation of researchers, scholars and professions.
+The only requirement is that the student must be a current OSU student, the work was conducted at OSU and the project is either complete or nearing completion.

 Political science has been very successful in recent years in winning these awards.
 Recipients include Isabel Mulino (2016) for her senior/honors thesis "Does Microcredit Actually Reduce National Poverty Rates?", Chelsey Johnson (2017) for her senior/honors thesis "Do Women Peacekeepers Keep Peace?
 An Analysis of United Nations Peacekeeping Missions and the Duration of Peace after Civil Conflict," Taylor Todd (2018) for her Wentz project and senior/honors thesis "Who Rules the Rulings?
 Disputant Strength and Legal Preparedness in World Trade Organization Dispute Settlement Proceedings," and Bridget Flynn (2019) for her senior/honors thesis "Feminism Done Wrong: What Motivates Women to Join Terrorist Organizations?"
 All of these students were mentored in their projects by Dr. Holley Hansen.